ClusterCockpit/cc-backend/docs/dev-authentication.md

 Finally it calls AuthViaSession in `auth.go` if a valid session exists.
 This is true if a JWT token was previously used to initiate a session.
-In this case the user object initialized with the session is returned rightaway.
+In this case the user object initialized with the session is returned right away.

 In case a token was found extract and parse the token:
 * Check if signing method is Ed25519/EdDSA